slavniyteo/rect-ex/README.md

 Because you want to draw your GUI elements easily and feel yourself comfortable.

-Because you want to make your code more readable.
+Because you want to make your code readable.

-Because you can.
+Because you aren't afraid of trying new awesome things, are you?

 # Contributing